RankFormer: A Propose-then-Select Transformer for Multi-Agent Multimodal Trajectory Prediction: Related Works

 \subsection{Multi-modality Prediction}

 Travel trajectories, by nature, are a stochastic process over a range of future trajectories with different intentions.
 Thus, it is important to generate multiple trajectory given the same historical condition.
 Social-GAN is only of the early work using generating adversarial training to train a generator for realistic outputs \cite{gupta2018social}.
 The distribution of trajectories can also be interpreted as a Bayesian process where hyper-parameters representing different choices are used to generate specific trajectories.
 Variational Autoencoder (VAE) by drawing parameter over a latent space of possible futures, can generate different trajectories (see Trajectron++) \cite{salzmann2020trajectron++}.
 Recently, models like (Leapfrog Diffusion, MotionDiffuser) are modeling the trajectory generation as a diffusion process \cite{jiang2023motiondiffuser, mao2023leapfrog}.
+Intention-aware non-autoregressive Transformer decoders and traffic-state-aware multi-agent models are also proposed to improve multimodal diversity and ranking quality \cite{chen_vehicle_2022, vishnu_improving_2023}.
 Many works still focus on the Transformer paradigm to use different decoder head for different intentions.
 To the best knowledge of the authors, all Transformer-based model would require manual label to train different behavior (e.g., left lane change).